 It is exciting to think about, really.

-But I am starting to look forward to the new beginnings and tomorrows.
+But I am starting to look forward to the new beginnings and tomorrows and all that they bring for us.

-I think I will move up to the front row for this next ten years.
+I think I will move up to the front row for the next ten years.

-Because of this time around, I really want to enjoy the view.
+Because this time around, I want to enjoy the view.